Burns, Marleau lead Sharks to 2-1 win over Stars - WHIZ News

+SAN JOSE, Calif.
+(AP) — Patrick Marleau felt reaching a milestone gave him a little extra energy, and he put it to good use.

-Brent Burns had a goal and an assist, Patrick Marleau also scored, and the San Jose Sharks spoiled the return of former star Joe Pavelski, beating the Dallas Stars 2-1 on Saturday night.
+Marleau scored a key goal in his 1,700th NHL game, Brent Burns had a goal and an assist, and the San Jose Sharks spoiled the return of former star Joe Pavelski, beating the Dallas Stars 2-1 on Saturday night.

 Aaron Dell had 27 saves for the Sharks, who are 5-2-2 over their last nine games after going 1-8-1 in their previous 10.